 Unlike a taxable account, the assets in your Plan account can compound tax free, giving you greater potential for growth over the long term.
 What's more, you can withdraw the money free from federal taxes, as long as it's used to pay for qualified educational expenses.
-When withdrawals are used for other purposes (a "non-qualified withdrawal"), any earnings are subject to federal income taxes plus an additional 10% federal penalty and any state and local income taxes, if applicable.
-Please check with your tax advisor or legal counsel for further information regarding state tax consequences.
+When withdrawals are used for other purposes (a "non-qualified withdrawal"), any earnings are subject to federal income taxes plus an additional 10% federal tax and any state and local income taxes that might apply to non-Texas residents.
+If you reside in a state other than Texas, please check with your tax advisor or legal counsel for further information regarding any state tax consequences that might apply in your state.